attabooi/riot-api/README.md

 # riot-api
-Python wrapper for the Riot Games API
+Workding on a Python wrapper for the Riot Games API